gracesopha/tutorme/Product Design.md

 ## Top Application Capabilities

-- Recomending a tutor to the student
+- Reccomending a tutor to the student
 - Chatting System between the tutor and the student
 - Filtering system to filter the subject that the student want to search
 - Payment Methods System